Iván Kaviedes: Club career

 Kaviedes rose to fame after scoring 43 goals in one season for Emelec in the 1998 Ecuadorian league.
 This led to a move to Perugia in the Italian Serie A in January 1999 for a transfer fee of 4 million USD (or 6 billion lire at the time).
-Kaviedes' stint was unsuccessful at Perugia coached by Vujadin Boškov.
-He only stayed there 5 months moving to Celta in the summer of 1999 and ever since then he journeyed around the world playing for a number of clubs in Europe, Mexico, and South America, even returning to his homeland.
+Kaviedes' stint was unsuccessful at Perugia, coached by Vujadin Boškov.
+He only stayed there five months, moving to Celta in the summer of 1999, and ever since then he journeyed around the world playing for a number of clubs in Europe, Mexico, and South America, even returning to his homeland.

 After a brief spell in Deportivo Quito, Kaviedes signed with Premier League club Crystal Palace in 2004, and became the third Ecuadorian to play in the Premier League.
 He arrived at the club for a reported fee of reputedly £2 million, though there was confusion over whether he was signed on loan or on a full transfer.
 However, Kaviedes did not fit into Crystal Palace or with manager Iain Dowie's 4–5–1 formation.
 He was transferred out of the club in the 2004–05 winter transfer window.

-After the 2006 FIFA World Cup he transferred from Argentinos Juniors in Argentina for El Nacional in his homeland, 2006 Ecuadorian League Champions.
+After the 2006 FIFA World Cup he transferred from Argentinos Juniors in Argentina to El Nacional in his homeland, the 2006 Ecuadorian League Champions.
 In his first official game for the club, he scored an impressive four goals.
 He scored 14 goals in 2007.
 Kaviedes was transferred to LDU Quito for the 2008 season.
 After two games and one goal for the club, Kaviedes had a row with the directors of the Quito club and did not make an appearance for them for the rest of 2008.
 In 2009, he began to train again with LDU Portoviejo, but never signed with the club.
 At the end of 2009, Kaviedes was in a rehabilitation clinic for a couple of months.
 Because of unsportsmanlike conduct, Macara cancelled his contract and Kaviedes was searching for a club in Turkey or Lebanon.

 In 2010, almost two years after last playing as a professional, he was signed by Macará of Ambato.
 In his third game for the club on 28 February against Universidad Católica, Kaviedes scored his first professional goal in 743 days.
 By the end of the day, he scored a hat-trick to give Macará their first win of the season.
 His last official appearance was with Ecuadorian outfit L.D.U.
 Portoviejo in 2014.